Moulin Rouge Tickets: how to buy and prices

 Other bohemian corners of Paris

-A neighborhood like this had to have some place to tell its story.
+- Museum of Montmartre: A neighborhood like this had to have somewhere to tell its history.
 In this museum located on rue Cortot you will see from images of the neighborhood belonging to different eras to objects that tell you about the cabarets and the cursed poets who stayed in this enclave.

-It is one of the 30 mills that were in this neighborhood at the beginning of the last century.
-Although during the day it is easily located walking along the rue Lepic, at night it can be more complicated because of the branches that hides it.
+- Moulin de la Galette: It is one of the 30 mills that were in this neighborhood at the beginning of the last century.
+Although during the day it is easily located walking along the rue Lepic, at night it can be more complicated because of the branches that hide it.
 Today it is an elegant restaurant, but its merit is that it was one of the most represented cabarets in the work of various bohemian artists including Renoir.